Within Eploy there are 4 main User Types:

 As we're talking about Hiring Managers, it's a good time to mention the Contact record.

-You're free to set up all employees as Contacts within the system if you wish, but only those who need to access the Hiring Manager Portal will need to have a Hiring Manager User assigned.
+There is no need to set up all employees as Contacts within the system, but you can if you wish.
+If you do choose to do this, only those who need to access the Hiring Manager Portal will need to have a Hiring Manager User assigned.

 Next, we're going to talk about Vendor Users - these also need a Contact in the system.
 Standard Users do not need a Contact (but you can give them one if you like).